 In the second case, the President demurs when asked to share his opinion about the ACORN workers and Congressional action to stop federal funding for their organization.
-President Obama did mention actions he viewed on the ACORN videotape were "inappropriate" and deserved to be investigated (could he have said any less?), but refused to opine further.
-He went on...
+President Obama did mention actions he viewed on the ACORN videotape were "inappropriate" and deserved to be investigated (could he have said any less?) but then Mr. Obama added...

 "This is not the biggest issue facing the country.
 It is not something I'm paying a lot of attention to."